tstatler/doctools/guides/acs/sdks/ios/README.md

      top-right corner of the console, this is either a drop-down (enterprise version) or a set of two buttons (non-enterprise version).

-  3. Click either **Configuration & Settings** (enterprise version) or **Settings** (non-enterpirse version).
+  3. Click either **Configuration & Settings** (enterprise version) or **Settings** (non-enterprise version).

   4. Under the **Apple iOS Push Configuration** section, click **Choose File**, navigate to and select your PKCS #12 file, then click **Open**.

-  5. You may optionally enter your certificate password in the password textbox to verify the certificate file.
-This password will not be saved by ACS.
+  5. Enter your certificate password in the password textbox.
+This is required despite the optional note or hint text.

   6. Save your changes.